Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

 Bernstein’s Serenade after Plato’s Symposium was composed for solo violin, strings, harp, and percussion in 1954.
 It can be considered as a five-movement concerto for the violin.
 The Symposium is a philosophical text by Plato, which depicted a fictional dialogue by a group of notable men on the topic of love.
 Bernstein named each section of his music to a speaker of the symposium.

-This work was commissioned by the Koussevitzky Foundation, and Bernstein conducted the premiere in 1954 with Isaac Stern as the soloist.
-It is extremely challenging for both the violinist and the orchestra due to its frequently changing meter and unpredicted rhythmic pattern.
-Bernstein’s meticulousness can be seen throughout the score, in what is considered as one of his finest concert-hall works.
+The Koussevitzky Foundation commissioned this work, and Bernstein conducted the premiere in 1954 with Isaac Stern as the soloist.
+It is incredibly challenging for both the violinist and the orchestra due to its frequently changing meter and unpredicted rhythmic pattern.
+Bernstein’s meticulousness can be seen throughout the score, in what considered as one of his finest concert-hall works.

 Bernstein wrote the following comment on his Serenade: